What is the full form of DBMS?

 4. Network Database Management System (NDBMS)

 RDBMS is the most commonly used type of DBMS.
-It organizes data in tables, which are related to each other using keys.
-OODBMS is used to manage complex data types, such as images and audio.
+It organizes data in tables that are related to each other using keys.
+OODBMS manages complex data types, such as images and audio.
 HDBMS organizes data in a tree-like structure, and NDBMS organizes data in a network structure.

 Full Form of DBMS

 The full form of DBMS is “Database Management System.”
-As discussed earlier, it is a software system that is used to manage and organize data.
+As discussed earlier, it is a software system that manages and organizes data.
 The term “database” refers to a collection of data that is stored in a structured manner.
 The DBMS provides a framework for managing this data, which includes creating, modifying, and deleting databases and their associated data.

 Advantages of DBMS